hujb2000/meteor-tutorial-react/README.md

 	* Optimistic UI

 	With Meteor methods and optimistic UI, you get the best of both worlds -- the security of server code and no round-trip delay, Read more in our [blog post about optimistic UI](http://info.meteor.com/blog/optimistic-ui-with-meteor-latency-compensation)

+11. Filtering data with publish and subscribe

+	Just like with insecure in the last step, all new Meteor apps start with the autopublish package, which automatically synchronizes all of the database contents to the client

+	The function in Meteor taht do the are  Meteor.publish and Meteor.subscribe.

+	meteor remove autopublish